Why is Caregiving So Exhausting Even When You Love Your Parents?

 Caregivers Don’t Have to Do It All

 You can’t continue to do it all.
 Or you can choose to walk away.
 There are times when walking away is necessary to avoid situations from blowing up.
+The question of why is caregiving so exhausting when you love your parents becomes apparent when physical and mental exhaustion becomes a daily struggle.

-When situations dead end, walking away, even if momentarily, is a strategy that I recommend.
+When situations dead-end, walking away, even if momentarily, is a strategy that I recommend.
 Feelings of frustration and anger that turn bitter are like a disease that spreads within the caregiver causing further emotional and physical damage.
 The stress from caregiving results in health issues for caregivers.

 Walking away from the care of an aging parent is like the time your parent sent you off to the first day of school.
 You may have been crying, kicking, and screaming but somehow it all worked out.